 Chicago Style is the standard for many university press publishers and is used by many programs within the humanities.
 The style is flexible and is not tied to a discipline, although history is the discipline most closely associated with the notes and bibliography version of the style.

-Both the American Anthropological Association and the American Political Science Association based their style guides on Chicago Style, but neither guide has been updated to reflect the latest edition of the Chicago Manual of Style.
-If you are required to use either of these, each is freely available in PDF format:
+Both the American Anthropological Association and the American Political Science Association once used their own style guides based on Chicago Style, but both associations are now using the latest edition of the Chicago Manual of Style.

 LOCATION: Cabell Reference Desk Z253 .U69 2010